 Is your blog working as hard as it can for you?
 It should go without saying that the first component of a successful company blog is quality content.
 If your words aren’t interesting, insightful or helpful to your readers, it’s unlikely you’ll ever build a following.

 But let’s say you have that covered.
 There are still several components your blog needs for search engine optimization, visibility and readability.
-Be sure you check off all eight items on this list before publishing your next post.
+Following a few guidelines will ensure you are reaping all the benefits from your blog content.